We have moved!!!

 Injury to children on the Kidszone from bigger children.

 One of the risks to children in the Kidszone is impact with or the boisterous behaviour of bigger children.
-The kidzone will have a designated manager to supervise the overall operation of the kidzone.
+The Kidszone will have a designated manager to supervise the overall operation of the kidszone.
 Kidszone volunteers are to call security to remove bigger children that pose a risk to smaller children because of their behaviour.
 Kidszone volunteers are to use their discretion to maintain a safe balance of smaller children and bigger children on kidszone attractions so as to preserve the safety of children in general.
 Festival security is to be called if there is any risk of harm to children.
-The kidzone manager has the authority ‘shut-down’ individual kidzone attractions if they become dangerous for children.
+The Kidszone manager has the authority ‘shut-down’ individual Kidszone attractions if they become dangerous for children.

 Notification of safeguarding policies.

-Minety Music Festival will make every effort to ensure that Parents, Guardians, Carers are informed of its current Child Protection Policy prior to the commencement of the Festival (installed within the website).
-The Festival will inform all Parents, Guardians, Carers that children under the age of 18 years must be accompanied by a responsible adult when attending the Festival.
-It must also be noted that where a Parent, Guardian or Carer is not personally attending with their child, this Policy requires them to be satisfied that their child will be accompanied to the Festival and adequately supervised at the Festival by responsible adults acting on their behalf.
+Minety Music Festival will make every effort to ensure that Parents, Guardians, Carers are informed of its current Child Protection Policy prior to the commencement of the Festival (installed within the website under the ‘Terms and conditions’).
+The Festival will inform all Parents, Guardians, Carers that children under the age of 18 years that they must be accompanied by a responsible adult when attending the Festival.
+It must also be noted that where a Parent, Guardian or Carer is not personally attending with their child, this Policy requires them to be satisfied that their child will be accompanied to the Festival and adequately supervised at the Festival by responsible adults acting on their behalf (Loco Parentis).
 Under no circumstances will the Festival act in ‘loco parentis’.
-The festival terms and conditions include the notification that Minety Music Festival is not responsible for the supervision of children in the kidszone as if it were a crèche, parents still remain responsible for their children and their responsibilities are not delegated to Minety Music Festival staff.
+The festival terms and conditions include the notification that Minety Music Festival is not responsible for the supervision of children in the kidszone as if it were a crèche, parents remain responsible for their children and their responsibilities are not delegated to Minety Music Festival staff.

 Safeguarding and festival facilities.

-Whilst campsites, toilets and showers are available for use, none will be constantly supervised by any Festival Officer or other approved volunteer.
+Whilst the campsite, toilets and showers are available for use, none will be constantly supervised by any Festival Officer or other approved volunteer.
 Parents and guardians are responsible for ensuring that children under 18 and any vulnerable adult of any age are adequately supervised in these areas.

 Safeguarding Policy Review.